SaftIng/safting.github.io/doc/phpframework/backends.md

 ## Redland

-Requires the php extensions `redland` which is provided by the package `php5-librdf` in [debian](https://packages.debian.org/stable/php5-librdf) and [ubuntu](http://packages.ubuntu.com/trusty/php5-librdf)
+Requires the php extensions `redland` which is provided by the package `php5-librdf` in [debian](https://packages.debian.org/stable/php5-librdf) and [ubuntu](http://packages.ubuntu.com/trusty/php5-librdf).
+The PHP extension is probably not activated automatically after the installation.
+To enable it you have to add a symlink to `/etc/php5/cli/conf.d` pointing to `/etc/php5/mods-available/redland.ini` (if you want to use it with a webserver replace `cli` with `fpm` or `apache2` respectively).

 Further information about the redland php bindings are available at: [http://librdf.org/docs/php.html](http://librdf.org/docs/php.html)